 When venturing on land, it’s always a good idea to carry a photocopy of your passport and drivers licence.
 This will be extremely helpful should you run into any issues.
 You may also need them if you plan on hiring a car, bike or other expensive equipment.
 Try not to carry hard copies as replacing them in the case of loss or theft can be extremely expensive.

 Injections and inoculations

 Some countries will require you to be immunised with certain vaccines before being granted entry.
 This must always be arranged prior to departure.
-Your cruise company should be able to provide you with a list of any necessary injections according to itinerary.
+Your cruise company should be able to provide you with a list of any necessary injections according to the itinerary.
 If you’re unsure, head to www.smartraveller.gov.au for more information.
-Once you have received your shots, make sure you photocopy your doctor’s certificate and bring it with you on ship.
+Once you have received your shots, make sure you photocopy your doctor’s certificate and bring it with you on the ship.